odoo/owl/doc/component.md

 in an application.
 Here, ordered lists describe actions that are executed sequentially, bullet lists describe actions that are executed in parallel.

-**Scenario 1: Initial Mounting** Imagine we want to render the following component tree:
+**Scenario 1: initial rendering** Imagine we want to render the following component tree:

 ```
         A